squigglybob/verse-of-the-day/README.md

 ## Design Decisions

-I wanted to include two ways of searching by passage and also by word or phrase.

-Initially I thought of having 2 seperate dialogues but quickly realised that I could
+I wanted to include two ways of searching by passage and also by word or phrase, so initially I thought of having 2 seperate dialogues triggered by a speed dial, floating action button, but when I tried it out, it didn't feel good from a user flow perspective.
+Better would be to have 1 dialogue with the ability to switch between 2 search forms.

-To put in one route with a param or have 2 distinct routes To have one modal or 2? to use Dialog components in form (i'd rather abstract out but for now is ok, but is less flexible)
+For the search routes, initially I planned to have them go to 1 route /search with 2 parameters, one to determine the type of search (passage/phrase) and the second containing the search string.

+I chose to divide that into 2 hardcoded routes /search/passage and /search/phrase so that the SearchComponent would not be multi purpose.
+Having just thought about it now though, I could have had one route with 2 parameters as originally thought, and have 2 seperate sub components display depending on whether it was a passage or a phrase search.
+This might be better in the long run if further search types were created as less would have to be done with the routing due to being a bit more general.
+But there are tradeoffs.

+Something I am not quite happy about at the moment is having Dialogue specific components within the SearchForm components as this ties the form to being within a Dialogue.
+This is currently like this in order to best leverage Material UI's built in styling for content and button areas.
+But in the future this could be abstracted out, so that the parent component of the form passes in the wrapper components for the

 ## Lessons learned

-Distilling possibilities down to minimal tests.
+Distilling possibilities of tests down to minimal tests.

 How to mock functions

-How to wait for react elements to have changed before testing other things. (loading spinner) Once working, I found a bug :) win!
+How to wait for react elements to have changed before testing other things. (loading spinner)

+Once working, I found a bug :) win!

-The benefit was immediate as I could then refactor the Search component and know that things were working as they should, and also implement the fuzzy search changes to the Search component.
+The benefit was immediate as I could then refactor the Search component and know that things were working as they should,

+and also implement the fuzzy search changes to the Search component.

 Don't mess around with git without being very thorough and careful ;) :-/